Listing Additional Shares: NYSE Companies

 For a NYSE MKT company to issue additional shares, companies must seek NYSE authorization and file an Application for Listing of Additional Shares ("LAS").

 Please also refer to the appendices to the LAS, some of which could be required to be submitted with an LAS:

 There are four basic steps in the additional listing process:

 - A company decides to issue additional shares of a listed security

-- NYSE MKT reviews and, if necessary, comments on the additional listing application.
+- NYSE MKT reviews and, if necessary, comments on the LAS.
 Please allow one to two weeks to complete the approval process.

 Some transactions require the company to file an additional or substitution listing application, including:

 - Private Placement